NinoTNC and Kenwood TK Mobiles RJ12

 into the connector but not connecting them at the DE-9 end of the wire.

-Strip one end of the CAT5 wire such that there is about 17" of GREEN and GREEN/WHITE twisted pair free, and about 3/4" of the remaining colors.
+- Strip one end of the CAT5 wire such that there is about 9" of insulated CAT5 on one end, and then 12" of bare twisted wires.

-Crimp six wires into the RJ12 connector as shown, folding the GREEN and GREEN/WHITE pair away from the connector.
+- Crimp six wires into the RJ12 connector as shown, leaving the GREEN and GREEN/WHITE pair folded away from the connector.

-We’re connecting to 6 pins on the radio.
-They are described as this by Kenwood:
+We’re connecting to 6 pins on the radio though only the middle 4 are important.